The Spoils (Zola Jesus album): Reception

 between structure and atmosphere, or vulnerable longing and stark, theatrical wailing") The Spoils is "a potent mix of layered and otherworldly vocals, muddy electronics, and storefront-church keyboards", full of tension, dynamics and raw emotion.
 "Spoils is compelling throughout, but the peak comes much later in its runtime, with 'Smirenye' and especially 'Clay Bodies', argues the reviewer.

+In 2026, Uncut ranked The Spils at number 129 on their list of "The 200 Greatest Goth Albums".
+The magazine called it an "immersive, intoxicating soundworld" and excellent debut for the artist, adding that the music is characterized by distorted electronic drums in "a howling reverb storm", maximised by the "desperate and emotional power of the songs".

 Track listing

 Tracks 11 and 12 were originally released as the "Soeur Sewer" 7" on Sacred Bones Records.
 Tracks 13 to 15 originally released as the Poor Sons 7" on Die Stasi Records.